javrin/cookiecutter-fastapi/{{cookiecutter.project_name}}/README.md

 ## Getting Started

-This is a Python project that runs a Starlette server.
+This is a Python project that runs a FastAPI server.

 ### Prerequisites